SystemRDL/systemrdl-compiler/docs/implementation_notes/systemrdl_spec_issues.md

 ### Resolution:
 Arrays of zero-size seem like a reasonable concept, especially since 6.3.1-d explicitly makes note of them.

-Grammar will be revised to allow this.
+Grammar is implemented to allow this.